national-data-platform/ckanext-ndp/README.md

 ## Config settings

-None at present

-**TODO:** Document any optional config settings here.
-For example:

-	# The minimum number of hours to wait before re-checking a resource
-	# (optional, default: 24).
-	ckanext.ndp.some_setting = some_default_value
+The following config settings can be modified in the `ckan.ini` file:
+- `ckanext.ndp.jupyterhub_endpoint`: URL for an instance of Jupyterhub, defaults to none

 ## Developer installation